sampersand/mviz/README.md

 | `default`   | Use the default pattern: All valid `c-escape` characters have their escape printed (with the sole exception that a backslash is printed as-is if visual effects are enabled), all other characters in `\x00-\x1F`, `\x7F` (and `\x80-\xFF` if the encoding is binary) are printed in hex, in `UTF-8` the codepoints `\u0080-\u009F` have their codepoints printed, and all other characters are printed as-is.|

 # Environment Variables
-The `p` command has numerous environment variables it relies on:
+The `mviz` command has numerous environment variables it relies on:

 | Variable | Description |
 |----------|-------------|